Fast, accurate, and system-specific variable-resolution modelling of proteins: The CANVAS model

 Here, $\textbf{r}_i$ are the coordinates of each atom, whereas $\textbf{r}_{\text{cog}}$ corresponds to the coordinates of the center of geometry of the group.

 \item $\epsilon_{_I}$ is the geometric average of the $\epsilon_i$ values of the atoms it represents:

 \end{itemize}

 As opposed to the network of bonded interactions, where a predefined set of parameters is employed, the non-bonded part is automatically constructed on the basis of the properties of the retained sites, independently of the level of resolution and the bonded connectivity between them.
+The combination rule used to determine, from these parameters, Lennard-Jones interactions between CG beads is the same as the one employed by the atomistic force field in the high-resolution region; namely, it is based on the Lorentz-Berthelot rules for both the Amber and CHARMM force fields.
+In addition, in the case of interactions between non-consecutive coarse-grained sites, non-bonded interactions are fully accounted for, while non-bonded interactions are switched off in the case of bonds involving atoms in the high-resolution region, as in the standard atomistic description.

+We stress that, since CG beads in the CANVAS representation may not be representative of a single residue, a direct residue-based analysis can not be performed.
+This is a specific feature of the CANVAS approach: the latter, in fact, was conceived to be easily generalized to very coarse mappings, where one bead is representative of more than one residue; or for inhomogeneous mappings, where the retained low-resolution sites are distributed throughout the protein independently from the residue at which they originally belong (so that some residues might be represented by one or more beads, while others might be discarded completely).
+In such a case one can use mappings that are different from the intuitive, chemistry-based ones, but that are the most efficient in preserving the information contained in the all-atom protein representation \cite{diggins2018optimal, giulini2021system}.

 The code and examples of input files for simulating a system with the CANVAS model are freely available at \href{https://github.com/potestiolab/canvas}{https://github.com/potestiolab/canvas}.
 The code consists of two python scripts: the first one (\textit{block.py}) has the purpose of creating the list of survived atoms with their relative labels (AT, MG, or CG); the second script (\textit{CANVAS.py}) returns the input files needed for simulating a solvated biomolecule in LAMMPS or GROMACS, according to the choice made by the user.
 The mandatory arguments for the successful execution of the code are the list of survived atoms, the coordinate file (.gro) and the topology file (.top) of fully-atomistic representation.
 A detailed description of the other parameters (mandatory and optional) and a tutorial for the construction and simulation of a CANVAS model, starting from the atomistic representation, are available on the same repository.